shanreed25/Python/Packages/README.md

 - imported using their directory name, often with dot notation to access specific modules within them (e.g., import my_package.module_a)

-# Install Package Pycharm
+# Install Package Pycharm 3 ways
+1. Install Using Python Interpreter
-- Windows:
+  - On Windows:
     - File
     - Settings
     - Projectname
     - Python Interpreter
     - Click the `+`
     - Search for and choose package
     - Click Install
+2. Install using the redlight blub, after you add the import statement
+3. Install packages in the terminal from pypi, any packages you find on `https://pypi.org/`
+  - install using `pip`
 __________________________________________________

 - [Pandas](./Pandas/Pandas.md): for data manipulation and analysis